beethovenxfi/sonic-staking/README.md

 4. Set protocol fees
 5. Pause/Unpause deposit
 6. Pause/Unpause undelegate
+7. Pause/Unpause undelegate from pool
-7. Pause/Unpause withdraw
+8. Pause/Unpause withdraw

 The Operator role will be granted to a multisig and has the following permissions:

 1. delegate
 2. operator undelegate to pool
 3. operator withdraw to pool
-4. pause (which pauses deposits, undelegations and withdraws)
+4. pause (which pauses deposits, undelegations, undelegations from pool and withdraws)

 The Claim role will be given to an EOA (for automation purposes) and has the following permissions: